SerayaEryn/worker-thread-pool/README.md

 ## Usage

-To use the `worker-thread-pool` module you need to run at least node v10.5.0 and start node with the `--experimental-worker` flag.
+If being used with node v10.5.0 to v11.6.0 the `worker-thread-pool` module requires node to be started with the `--experimental-worker` flag.

 ```js
 //main.js